The original publishing date of today’s article was back on September 10, 2015.

 Remember that sprinting, or more specifically your gait, is a primary functional movement.
 By practicing the act of sprinting you can kill three birds with one stone here.
 You can develop more explosive power, work to master your gait, and build towards a leaner meaner athletic physique.
 It’s a win/win/win.

 Just keep in mind the stronger you get the more you should emphasize honing your skills for more power development.
-In addition to this the act of developing more purposeful athletic power will enable you to more readily acquire that lean aesthetically pleasing physique that you’re always busting your ass to have.
-At least this way you’re on a fast track to do it.
+In addition to this developing more athletic power will enable you to acquire a lean aesthetic physique.
+At least training this way you’re on a fast track to do it.

 Are you currently focusing any of your training to develop muscular power?